 /my/customat configure time will hardcode

 - BUILD_TESTING (bool) whether to support testing.
-If enabled, after the build you can run 'ctest' and test the build.
-Note that testing implies additional dependencies, like at least presence of PHP cli, python and available mysql server with test database.
-By default this param is on.
+If enabled, after the build, you can run 'ctest' and test the build.
+Note that testing implies additional dependencies, like at least the presence of PHP cli, Python, and an available MySQL server with a test database.
+By default, this parameter is on.
 So, for 'just build', you might want to disable the option by explicitly specifying 'off' value.

 - LIBS_BUNDLE - path to a folder with different libraries.
-This is mostly relevant for Windows building, but may be also helpful if you have to build often in order to avoid downloading third-party sources each time.
-By default this path is never modified by the configuration script; you should put everything there manually.
-When, say, we want the support of stemmer - the sources will be downloaded from Snowball homepage, then extracted, configured, built, etc. Instead you can store the original source tarball (which is
+This is mostly relevant for Windows building, but may also be helpful if you have to build often in order to avoid downloading third-party sources each time.
+By default, this path is never modified by the configuration script; you should put everything there manually.
+When, say, we want support for a stemmer - the sources will be downloaded from Snowball homepage, then extracted, configured, built, etc. Instead, you can store the original source tarball (which is

 libstemmer_c.tgz) in this folder.
 Next time you want to build from scratch, the configuration script will first look up in the bundle, and if it finds the stemmer there, it will not download it again from the Internet.

 - CACHEB - path to a folder with stored builds of 3-rd party libraries.
-Usually features like galera, re2, icu, etc. first downloaded or being got from bundle, then unpacked, built and installed into temporary internal folder.
-When building manticore that folder is then used as the place where the things required to support asked feature are live.
-Finally they either link with manticore, if it is library; either go directly to distribution/installation (like galera or icu data).
-When CACHEB is defined either as cmake config param, either as system environment variable, it is used as target folder for that builds.
-This folder might be kept across builds, so that stored libraries there will not be rebuilt anymore, making whole build process much shorter.
+Usually features like galera, re2, icu, etc. first downloaded or being got from bundle, then unpacked, built, and installed into a temporary internal folder.
+When building manticore, that folder is then used as the place where the things required to support the asked feature are live.
+Finally, they either link with manticore, if it is a library; either go directly to distribution/installation (like galera or icu data).
+When CACHEB is defined either as cmake config param, either as a system environment variable, it is used as the target folder for that builds.
+This folder might be kept across builds, so that stored libraries there will not be rebuilt anymore, making the whole build process much shorter.

 XXX_LIB - like support of mysql, odbc, etc.

-WITH_XXX determines whether next two has effect or not.
+WITH_XXX determines whether next two have an effect or not.
 I.e., if you set

 0 - there is no sence to provide

-ODBC_LIB, and these two will have no effect if whole feature is disabled.
+ODBC_LIB, and these two will have no effect if the whole feature is disabled.
 Also,